top of page

 God does not give assignments to women He has not prepared.

-Your competence, your experience, your instincts, none of them are random.
+Your competence, your experience, and your instincts are not random.
 They are tools God has developed through every season you’ve walked through.

 The Faith + Professionalism Intersection